Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 How were the first reservations after the reopening released?

 The reopening dates dropped in two bulk waves, not one.
 All slots from 17 June to 7 July 2026 released together at 18:00 Japan Standard Time on 17 May 2026, and all slots from 8 July to 31 July 2026 released together at 18:00 JST on 7 June 2026.
 Each was a single mass event, not a daily release.
-From 1 August 2026 onwards the cafe returned to the normal daily 31-days-ahead release.
+The pattern stuck: all of August opened at 18:00 JST on 1 July and all of September opened at the same time on 1 August, both for Tokyo and Osaka.
+Monthly bulk drops are now the standard system; October dates have not been announced yet.

 Can I still get a seat after the reopening releases?